-- Discussions about your child are more appropriate at the end of the school day or by appointment.
-Official parent interviews take place at the beginning of Term Three. - Weekly newsletters are sent out each Wednesday with the eldest child in each family.
-Make sure that you receive your copy each week.
-If you would prefer this to be emailed to you please let the front office staff know. - If your child is absent for any reason, a phone call to notify the office would be appreciated.
+- Please feel welcome to come into the classroom as your assistance will be greatly appreciated.
+Children really enjoy having their parents come into the classroom to help. - Discussions about your child are more appropriate at the end of the school day or by appointment.
+Official parent interviews take place at the beginning of Term One and Term Three. - Weekly newsletters are uploaded onto the school website each Wednesday.
+Please make sure you visit our website to access this on a weekly basis, as it provides information.
+If you would prefer this to be emailed to you please let the front office staff know.